deontic/chevereto-bulk-downloader/README.md

 # chevereto bulk downloader

-> **Note** it will only work if the website you want to download from supports automated requests
+> **Note**: It will only work if the website you want to download from supports automated requests (for example, imgpile.com does not).

 Usage :